AshtonCoates/PaperTrading/README.md

 I wanted to implement strategies which traded a large "universe" of tickers rather than training a model/developing a strategy for one specific instrument.
 This way I could trade at a higher frequency and experiment with portfolio management and risk analysis.
 In general, there are multiple bot classes which each are responsible for screening a universe of stocks and recommending buys/sells to a portfolio class.
 The portfolio class is responsible for performing the buys/sells of all of the bots and performing any kind of risk management.

 The strategies run on a Raspberry Pi 4 automatically each day.
 This allows the entire process to be automated with a cron job.
-It would have been easier to deploy the code over the cloud, but I wanted the experience setting up my own machine and using command line Linux.
+It would have been easier to deploy the code over the cloud, but I wanted the experience setting up my own machine and managing the system at the command line.

 ## To Do List
 * Add trailing stop losses for some preliminary risk management